-Here are all the best Easter days out this year, from Visit England.
-If you want to have a special day out for Easter this year, then just pick your favourite from the below!
+The best Easter days out this year range from egg hunts at National Trust properties to inner-city chocolate festivals.
+If you want to have a special day out for Easter, pick your favourite from below!

-National Trust properties and gardens have some eggs-cellent plans in place for Easter.
-Amongst the nature-inspired activities on offer are some of the most exciting Easter egg hunts across the country.
-And the chocolate reward at the end of the trail is none other than a Rainforest Alliance egg to devour, made from responsibly sourced cocoa making it an even tastier treat.
+National Trust properties throughout England have some egg-cellent days out planned for Easter, including some of the most exciting Easter egg trails across the country.
+And the reward at the end of the trail is none other than a Rainforest Alliance or Free-Form chocolate egg, made from sustainably sourced cocoa.

 2. Easter Egg masterclasses, York Cocoa Works, North Yorkshire